Visiting Your Houston Dentist Could Stave Off Pneumonia

 That in itself seems to be enough, at least for most people.
 This may come as a shock, but approximately 50,000 people die every year from pneumonia.
 According to the numbers behind this research, the mortality could be greatly reduced if everyone undergoes their bi-annual oral exams and dental cleanings.

-If you haven’t had your annual oral exam in more than 6 months, then schedule your appointment today at our dental office located in the Heights/Garden Oaks and begin your bi-annual routine.Previous Post Next Post
+If you haven’t had your annual oral exam in more than 6 months, then schedule your appointment today at our dental office and begin your bi-annual routine.Previous Post Next Post